List of available snippet variables in Yoast SEO

 One of the most important functions of Yoast SEO (free or premium) is the ability to automatically add SEO title and meta description templates to the homepage, all (custom) post types, all (custom) taxonomies, and other pages.
 We include default templates that are SEO-friendly but you can also modify the default templates.

 If you want to know more about what snippet variables are and how Yoast SEO uses snippet variables, you could read this article.
-If you want to read about how to modify the default snippet template, check out this guide.
+Or, to read about how to modify the default snippet template, check out this guide.